gbmhunter/blog/content/electronics/communication-protocols/can-protocol.md

 ---
-title: "CAN Protocol"
+author: "gbmhunter"
+date: 2012-12-12
 description: "Bit rates, arbitration, encoding, frame types, CAN base frame, CAN extended frame, USB adapters and more info about the CAN communication protocol."
+lastmod: 2019-01-06
 tags: [ "CAN", "bus", "communication protocol", "CAN1.0", "CAN2.0", "CAN base frame", "CAN extended frame", "USB adapters" ]
-author: "gbmhunter"
-date: 2012-12-12
+title: "CAN Protocol"
 type: "page"
 ---

 ## Overview